-The annual information and operating data described above will be provided on or before the end of seven months after the end of the County's fiscal year.
+The Annual Financial Information will be provided on or before the end of seven months after the end of the County's fiscal year.
 The County's fiscal year currently ends on December 31.
-The County may adjust its fiscal year by providing written notice to the MSRB.
-In lieu of providing such annual financial information and operating data, the County may make specific cross-reference to other documents available to the public on the MSRB's internet website or filed with the SEC.
+The County may adjust its fiscal year by providing written notice of the change of fiscal year to the MSRB.
+In lieu of providing such Annual Financial Information, the County may make specific cross-reference to other documents available to the public on the MSRB's internet website or filed with the SEC.